The Cost of Ambition

 Tara Isabella Burton, author of Self-Made: Creating Our Identities from Da Vinci to the Kardashians

-"Miroslav Volf shows us how our built-in, always-on, hard-to-see preference for superiority over others--as old as human history yet never more relevant than today--works against the well-being of ourselves and our societies.
+"Miroslav Volf shows us how our built-in, always-on, hard-to-see preference for superiority over others--as old as human history yet never more relevant than today--works against our own well-being and that of our societies.
 As a business leader, I've seen the destruction caused by teammates who are motivated by one-upping one another to promote their personal interest over the collective goals.
 The good news is that The Cost of Ambition offers a reliable way out . . . if we are willing to hear and see it."

 Scott Stephenson, former chairman, president, and chief executive officer, Verisk Analytics